quentin389/UserAgentInfo/README.md

 - `->renderInfoBrowser()`, `->renderInfoDevice()`, `->renderInfoOs()` - to get a human readable information about user browser, device or operating system.

-- `->renderInfoAll()` - get all the above values in one string, very usefull to include if you show information about given user for your internal purposes.
+- `->renderInfoAll()` - get all the above values in one string, very useful to include if you show information about given user for your internal purposes.
 For example when users report bugs to via forms on your website.

 Relation to other projects
 ----------------------------------
-User agent information is retieved from four sources:
+User agent information is retrieved from four sources:

 - browscap (bc) - http://tempdownloads.browserscap.com/ - browscap contains a huge database of incredibly detailed specific user agents information but it sucks with newer user agents and even more sucks for mobile detection.